US Catanzaro 1929: Return to Serie C and bankruptcy

 Catanzaro initially emerged as promotion contenders once more in 1988, finishing 5th with the ageless Palanca having returned to the club after a fruitless spell at Napoli.
 However, they ultimately succumbed to successive relegations in 1990 and 1991, staying in Serie C2 for twelve seasons until 2003.

 In 2005, after two consecutive promotions, Catanzaro returned to Serie B after a 15-year absence.
 However, after a poor season they ended their Serie B campaign in last place, meaning relegation to Serie C1.
 Catanzaro would immediately get another chance, the team being reinstated to Serie B due to vacancies related to the exclusion of other teams from Serie B. In its 2005–06 Serie B campaign, Catanzaro came last again and was relegated to Serie C1.
 The relegation was followed by financial troubles which led to the federation cancelling the club's registration.

 F.C.
 Catanzaro (2006–2011)

-In the summer 2006 the club was re-founded for the first time with the new name of F.C.
+In the summer of 2006 the club was re-founded for the first time with the new name of F.C.
 Catanzaro and was registered to Serie C2 for the 2006–07 season, with the hope to return to the upper divisions.

 In season 2010–11, they were initially relegated from Lega Pro Seconda Divisione group C to Serie D, but due to the relegation of Pomezia to last place, the club was saved from relegation.

-On 18 July 2011 the club was excluded by the Federal Council from Lega Pro Seconda Divisione, but on 27 July 2011 the club won its appeal to Tnas and be permitted to play in the 2011–12 Lega Pro Seconda Divisione.
+On 18 July 2011 the club was excluded by the Federal Council from Lega Pro Seconda Divisione, but on 27 July 2011 the club won its appeal to Tnas and was permitted to play in the 2011–12 Lega Pro Seconda Divisione.